David J. Kupstas, FSA, EA, MSEA Chief Actuary

 - Whether the employee had attained his required beginning date (RBD) or not.
 The RBD for most employees is the April 1 following the calendar year in which the employee retires or attains age 72, whichever is later.
 For more-than-5% owners, it is the April 1 following the calendar year he attains age 72, even if he is not retired.
 Until 2020, the beginning age was 70½ instead of 72.

-- Whether the beneficiary is an “eligible designated beneficiary,” which means the employee’s surviving spouse or minor child or someone who is disabled, chronically ill, or no more than 10 years younger than the employee.
+- Whether the beneficiary is an “eligible designated beneficiary,” which means the employee’s surviving spouse or minor child (younger than 21) or someone who is disabled, chronically ill, or no more than 10 years younger than the employee.
 The concept of “eligible designated beneficiary” was introduced as part of the SECURE Act in late 2019.

 - Whether the sole beneficiary is the employee’s surviving spouse.